esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-practical-recommendations.md

 * Don't feel attacked.
 The person giving you feedback is trying to help you.
 * Ask for clarification if the feedback is not specific enough.

+If you want to learn more about giving feedback in a way that is pleasant for others, we recommend that you take a course dedicated to this topic with your whole team.
+For a first impression, here is a short [guide about giving constructive feedback](https://www.workpatterns.com/guides/constructive-feedback).

 ### Build trust
 Trust between team members is important for:
 * Trusting each other to successfully finish tasks